 This snack will not weigh you down, and it’s loaded with enough carbs, fats, and proteins to keep you going, even after your workout.

 4. Whole Grain Toast

 Some days, you only need whole grain bread for the energy to push through your workout.
-You could slather avocado on the toast for extra energy.
+You could slice some avocado on the toast for extra energy.

 Take this snack 1 or 2 hours before your workout.
-But don’t throw on too many additions since they take longer to digest, and you don’t want to drag your body in the gym because your avocado toast is still being digested.
+But don’t add on too many additions since they take longer to digest, and you don’t want to drag your body around in the gym because your avocado toast is still being digested.

 5. Baked Sweet Potato

 Sweet potato is an excellent pre-workout option.

 Having been long regarded as the superfood for the runners, eating some baked sweet potato pieces before your workout or run could be all the energy to keep you going through the training session.

 Sweet potatoes are an excellent source of complex carbohydrates, and they are loaded with minerals and vitamins.

 Pre-Workout Vegan Smoothies